reecen96/rogueratz-wp/readme.md

 The Rogue Ratz univerise is a never ending turf war between three gangs.
 The fight for $CREDZ and $CHEEZ keeps crime rates high and the civilians on edge.
 These gangs battle for power, street cred and riches.

-Choose between the Crook Gang, The Hillbilly Gang and the Academics Gang - Choose your side and lead your gang to victory!
+Choose between the Crooks, the Hillbillies or the Academics Gang - Choose your side and lead your gang to victory!

 ![](../static/rat2.png)